-Centrum Vitamins & Tom Hiddleston: A Hofstede analysis
+Centrum Vitamins & Tom Hiddleston: A Hofstede Insights analysis

 Last month, Centrum Vitamins released an ad staring the film star Tom Hiddleston in China.
 It casts Tom as a caring but busy husband and has been a smash hit on Chinese social media, but received mixed opinions around the world.